josevnz/tutorials/docs/MonitoringWithInfluxDB/README.md

 podman logs --follow influxdb_raspberrypi
 ```

+If you run this container on Fedora or Red Hat Enterprise Linux (RHEL), use option Z when mounting a volume to ensure it receives the correct [SELinux labels](https://www.redhat.com/en/topics/linux/what-is-selinux?intcmp=701f20000012ngPAAQ).

 Our running container is called 'influxdb_raspberrypi', and with the `podman logs` command we do a quick check to make sure there are no errors.